Coronary Artery Bypass Graft Surgery

 Once all the tubes and monitors are in place, your doctor will make incisions (cuts)

 in one or both of your legs or one of your wrists to access the blood vessel(s) to

 be used for the grafts.
-He or she will remove the vessel(s) and close those incision(s).
+They will remove the vessel(s) and close those incision(s).

-- The doctor will make an incision (cut) down the center of your chest from just below
+The doctor will make a cut (incision) down the center of your chest from just above

-- The doctor will cut the sternum (breastbone) in half lengthwise.
-He or she will separate
+The doctor will cut the sternum (breastbone) in half lengthwise.
+They will separate

 the halves of the breastbone and spread them apart to expose your heart.